Fares-ab/XR-Bone-Fracture-Detection/README.md

 ## Important Note

 This project is for academic and research purposes only.
 It is not a replacement for professional medical diagnosis by qualified healthcare specialists.

+Model weight files are not included in this repository due to size limitations.